Last updated on March 27, 2021.

 Don’t you just love fall and pumpkins?
 The colors, the smells, the flavors?

-Fall includes fun holidays, such as Halloween and Thanksgiving.
+Fall includes fun holidays such as Halloween and Thanksgiving.
 Pumpkins, of course, are one of the main natural items we associate with Fall.
-We use pumpkins to decorate and sometimes eat (although most people, myself included, usually buy canned pumpkin for cooking).
-Sometimes people even use squash or gourds for decorations.
-If you do, I think it’s awesome if you’re using nature’s creations instead of plastic decorations!
-But what do you do with those things after their prime?
+We use pumpkins to decorate and make food.
+Some use squash or gourds for decorations.
+I think it’s awesome if you’re using nature’s creations instead of plastic decorations!
+But what do you do with those items after their prime?

 Compost them, that is the simplest answer.